 Importing can be scary; especially if you are a new business looking to enter the trade market with a supplier whose operations are on the other side of the world.

-The primary issue may be that because of your size and newness, the absence of liquidity and the lack of established credit; a foreign supplier may only offer paid in advance or COD to your company because of the perceived risk involved.
+The primary issue may be that of your size and newness, the absence of liquidity and the lack of established credit.
+A foreign supplier may only offer paid in advance or COD to your company because of the perceived risk involved.
 However, this mistrust can work both ways, as you cannot personally know this supplier.
 That said, trust that the company will export your merchandise in sound quality, the right quantity, at the agreed price and on time.
 It is because of these trust-related issues that a factor will act as an intermediary.
 Import Financing is between you, the importer, and your exporter.
 The factoring company will facilitate the process of international trade through letters of credit.

 What is a letter of credit in international trade?